choi8616/parking-ticket-db/README.md

 # <C>In-Memory Parking Ticket Database

-This project implements an in-memory parking ticket database using a hash table in C.
-It supports inserting, deleting, and looking up parking tickets by vehicle plate / state, and summons number.
+This project implements an in-memory parking ticket database using C **Hash Table** It supports inserting, deleting, and looking up parking tickets by vehicle plate / state, and summons number

 ## 📂 Files
 - 'insert_ticket.c'  : Add a ticket to a vehicle using linked list